PlanBase/PdfLayoutManager/README.md

 (a grouping of similar pages) so that you can switch mid-document.
 Public methods were moved from PdfLayoutMgr to LogicalPage in order for this to work: pageMgr(), yPageTop(), yPageBottom(), and pageWidth().
 Now you must call them *after* LogicalPage lp = pageMgr.logicalPageStart(); Also added some comments and fixed others.
-Because this changes the API, I bumped up the middle version number.
+Because this changes the API, the middle version number was bumped.
 Thank you @EricHans76 for requesting this feature.

 ***Version 0.2.2***
 Fixed misleading use of package-scoped method in the example/test.
 Thank you @wienczny